 Feeling puzzled because your budget doesn’t seem to work?
 Here are some small expenses that might be the culprit — and some ideas for cutting down those costs.

 Food is among our biggest expenditures.
 Of course, we all have to eat.
 But we also waste money on meals.

 Spending $10 at lunch each day adds up to a whopping $50 per week, or $200 per month.
 It may not seem like much when you’re swiping the magic plastic, but this expense can sap your savings.

 Americans are also notorious for throwing away food.
-As we point out in “12 Food Hacks That Will Save You Time, Money or Grief,” there are many ways to extend food freshness.
+As we point out in “12 Food Hacks That Will Save You Time, Money and Grief,” there are many ways to extend food freshness.
 For example: